Russia strikes Kyiv as troops consolidate gains in the east

 - Vitali KlitschkoUkrainian boxer and politician (1971-)

 Associated Press journalists in Kyiv saw rescue services battling flames and rescuing civilians.
-Klitschko said four people were hospitalized with injuries and a 7-year-old girl was pulled alive from the rubble.
-Culture minister Oleksandr Tkachenko said on Telegram that a kindergarten was hit in the attacks.
+Klitschko said two people were hospitalized with injuries and a 7-year-old girl was pulled alive from the rubble.

 Before Sunday’s early morning attack, Kyiv had not faced any such Russian airstrikes since June 5.